Mitchel H. Mark

-Mitchel H. Mark a.k.a.
-Mitchell Mark a.k.a.
-Mitchell H. Mark (born as Mitchel Henry Mark) (1868 – March 20, 1918) was a pioneer of motion picture exhibition in the United States.
+Mitchel Henry Mark (1868 – March 20, 1918) was a pioneer of motion picture exhibition and movie theaters in the United States.

 Early life

-Mitchel Henry Mark was born in 1868 in Richmond Virginia.
-Early in his life, he moved to Buffalo and began in the wholesale hat trade, keeping a store in Buffalo the rest of his life.
+Mitchel Henry Mark was born in 1868 in Richmond, Virginia.
+Early in his life, he moved to Buffalo, New York, and began in the wholesale hat trade, keeping a store in Buffalo the rest of his life.

 Career

 Early career

 Along with his younger brother, Moe Mark (1872–1932), Mitchel founded the Vitascope Theater (a special attraction of his Edisonia Hall in the Ellicott Square Building), one of the first permanent, purpose-built movie theaters in the world.
 It opened Monday, October 19, 1896 (according to local papers), in Buffalo, New York.
 It operated nearly two years, the longest run for any such theater at that time: comparable early theaters were temporary and lasted only days or weeks.
 Mark was the first American to have a distribution arrangement with Pathé Frères to import Pathé films to the United States.
 Indeed, nearly the entire Vitascope Theatre program of October 19, 1896, consisted of Lumiere films.